zettsu-t/cppMockgen/howToUse.md

 Other subdirectories contain
 * script/ CppMockGen implementation
-* utility/ C++ helper codes to write tests with the generated code
+* utility/ C++ helper code to write tests with the generated code
 * tested_include/ and tested_src/ C++ tested code sample
 * tester_include/ and tester_src/ C++ tester code (test descriptions) sample

-## Generate codes
+## Generate code

-CppMockGen generates codes that tested and tester codes include or link
+CppMockGen generates code that tested and tester code includes or link
 * Mock class : Google Mock style class definition.
 It can attach to a forwarder or a decorator instance.
 * Forwarder class : class definition to switch invocations to a mock